In space-starved Mumbai, docklands provide room for a view

 There are some 12.5 million people crammed on the 'island city', a narrow wedge of land jutting into the sea, and around 21 million in the greater metropolitan area.

-Half of them live in slums, and according to a 2012 study, there is just 1.1 square metres of open space for each resident.
-This is less than the 15 square metres available in capital city Delhi and the 31 square metres in London.
+Half of them live in slums, and according to a 2012 study, there is just 1.1 square meters of open space for each resident.
+This is less than the 15 square meters available in capital city Delhi and the 31 square meters in London.

 Residents and urban experts worry that the Mumbai port project will either fail to get off the ground, or succumb to the same unregulated building sprees seen across the country.